verachell/YeetWords/README.md

 Here is the [Quickstart Tutorial](https://github.com/verachell/YeetWords/wiki/QuickStart-Tutorial) and here is the [full Wiki](https://github.com/verachell/YeetWords/wiki)

-It takes your YeetWords code and outputs a text file in Markdown format.
+YeetWords takes your YeetWords code and outputs a text file in Markdown format.

 ## Contents